 Skills developed (and the associated hardware and infrastructure) through things like online games and trip planning during leisure time as entertainment can be leveraged as skills for creative expression and social empowerment of the students and their own communities, embedded in and serving local issues and desires.

-Betaville is being developed by Carl Skelton and Skye Book in New York, and by faculty and students through the Media 2 Culture program at Hochschule Bremen.
+Betaville is being developed by Carl Skelton and Skye Book in New York, and by faculty and students through the Media 2 Culture program of the M2C Institute at Hochschule Bremen.

 Partners include the Municipal Art Society of New York City, the Public Art Fund, the Museum of the Moving Image, The New York Hall of Science, Louis Armstrong Middle School, the Urban Assembly Gateway School, the Centre for City Ecology (Toronto), the Centre for Landscape Research (University of Toronto), the Architecture Faculty of Istanbul Technical University, the White Box gallery (New York City), the Urban Studies Program of Columbia University, Cisco Systems, and the James Jay Dudley Luce foundation.
 We're happy to announce that we also been supported by the Rockefeller Foundation through its Cultural Innovation Fund, along with Levien & Company, Inc. and Microsoft Research.